ibm-mas/ansible-devops/ibm/mas_devops/roles/mongodb/README.md

 - Network bandwidth may affect backup/restore speed

 **Restore Action Differences:**
-- **`restore` action**: Recreates the entire MongoDB instance from scratch, including all Kubernetes resources
+- **`restore` action**: Recreates the entire MongoDB instance from scratch, including all Kubernetes resources and restores database
 - **`restore_database` action**: Only restores database data to an existing instance, preserving current configuration
-- Use `br_skip_instance` variable to control whether instance resources are included in backup/restore

 ### Backup and Restore Best Practices